 Objective sensory changes tend to be transient and difficult to demonstrate early in the disease.

 Involvement commonly causes bladder dysfunction (eg, urinary urgency or hesitancy, partial retention of urine, mild urinary incontinence).
 Constipation, erectile dysfunction in men, and genital anesthesia in women may occur.
 Frank urinary and fecal incontinence may occur in advanced MS.

 Spinal cord lesions (plaques) are a common source of neuropathic pain.

 Progressive myelopathy, a variant of MS, causes spinal cord motor weakness but no other deficits.

 MRI is the most sensitive imaging test for MS and can exclude other treatable disorders that may mimic MS, such as nondemyelinating lesions at the junction of the spinal cord and medulla (eg, subarachnoid cyst, foramen magnum tumors).
 Gadolinium-contrast enhancement can distinguish actively inflamed from older plaques.
-Alternatively, contrast-enhanced CT can be done.
-The sensitivity of MRI and CT is increased by giving twice the dose of contrast agent (which is standard practice) and delaying scanning (double-dose delayed scanning).
 Also, higher-field MRI magnets (3 to 7 Tesla) can distinguish perivenular MS plaques from nonspecific white-matter lesions.